isaacnmm/pestpolicy-hugo2XX/content/posts/termite-inspection-cost/index.md

 layout: post
 ---

-You'll undertake a termite inspection during the regular home maintenance or home purchase processes - but it has many [challenges](https://npmapestworld.org/default/assets/File/Resource%20Center/NPMA%20Library%20Updates/2012%2009%20Termite%20inspection%20challenges%20and%20considerations%20for%20slab%20buildings. pdf).
-It's a visual inspection of the home (including crawlspaces & basements) for signs of termites.
+You'll undertake a termite inspection during the regular home maintenance or home purchase processes - but it has many [challenges](https://npmapestworld.org/default/assets/File/Resource%20Center/NPMA%20Library%20Updates/2012%2009%20Termite%20inspection%20challenges%20and%20considerations%20for%20slab%20buildings.pdf).It's a visual inspection of the home (including crawlspaces & basements) for signs of termites.

 But *how much does a termite inspection cost?